 But we—you and I—can help.

-Chances are, someone in your life is struggling with a mental health disorder at this very moment.
+Chances are, someone in your life is facing a mental health condition at this very moment.
 It might be someone very close to you or merely an acquaintance.
 Either way, you can make a difference by helping to stamp out the stigma surrounding mental illness so that those suffering not only feel free to get help, but compelled to do so.
 Fortunately, there is a very simple way to do this.

 Share your stories and share the facts—whether in person or online, the most important thing that you can do is to simply open the door to a conversation about mental health.
 In addition, make an intentional effort to define people for who they are rather than their diagnosis.
 Those suffering with mental illness are not their illness and though they may need an extra helping hand, they are certainly worthy of that much and more.